Two terms with known prime divisors adding to a power: REVISED with APPENDICES: Sharper results for

 \section{Sharper results for $n \le 2$}

 Let $N$ and $n$ be as in Theorem 1.
 In this section we give improvements on the bound on $N$ for $n \le 2$.
-When $n=1$, it is an elementary result (see \cite{Lev} and \cite{Cas}) that the only case with $N>1$ is $d_1 = 2$, $c=3$.
+When $n=1$, it is an elementary result that the only case with $N>1$ is $d_1 = 2$, $c=3$ (see Theorem 4 of \cite{Cas}, Theorem 6 of \cite{Lev}, or Lemmas 3.1 and 3.2 of \cite{ScSt6} for three different treatments).

 When $n=2$ we have Theorem 2, whose proof follows.

 \begin{proof}[Proof of Theorem 2] Recalling that the \lq +1' in (2.17) is needed only when Case 1 or Case 2 of Lemma 1 occurs, we see that we can assume that (1.1) has a Case 1 or Case 2 solution when (1.1) has more than two solutions.
 Take $d_1 > d_2$.
 The only instance of Case 1 of Lemma 1 for which we can have $n=2$ is $(d_1, d_2, c) = (10, 3, 13)$, which has only two solutions (in the notation of Theorem 1, we have $2 \notdiv \max(x_1, y_1)$, by consideration modulo 13; since $3^2 + 2^5 \cdot 5 = 13^2$, there can be no solution with $2 \mid \max(x_2, y_2)$, by Lemma 1; thus there can be no third solution by Lemma 1).
 So if (1.1) with $n=2$ has three solutions, we must have Case 2 of Lemma 1 and (1.1) must have at least the two solutions $(X_1, Y_1, z_1)$ and $(X_2, Y_2, z_2)$ with